-As labs work to recruit and support the development of talent from diverse populations, the elements of what works to motivate and engage those members' best abilities and insights, what makes them feel part of a lab culture, what promotes their professional growth - and what helps retain them as active participants - have also expanded.
-We are becoming more aware of how some traditional aspects of lab culture, which might have produced excellent results from the participants who constituted them, are less effective (or even counterproductive) when those populations change.
-"A culture of excellence" means broadening our pool of talent, adapting standards and methods of operation to suit the needs of the participants, and taking advantage of their diverse perspectives and insights to enhance the productivity and creativity of the research.
+As labs work to recruit and support the development of talent from diverse populations, the elements of what works to motivate and engage those members' best abilities and insights, what makes them feel part of a lab culture, what promotes their professional growth-and what helps retain them as active participants-have also expanded.
+We are becoming more aware of how some traditional aspects of lab culture, which might have produced excellent results from the participants who constituted them in the past, are less effective (or even counterproductive) when those populations change.
+We believe that no matter what other measures are considered, cultures of excellence value diversity, equity, and inclusion.
+A culture of excellence means broadening our pool of talent, adapting standards and methods of operation to suit the needs of the participants, and applying their diverse perspectives and insights to enhance the productivity and creativity of the research.

 Many attributes of creating a culture of excellence are not intuitive, especially around uses of power and authority.
 People with authority can inadvertently silence or harm those with less power through not understanding the effects of their words and actions.
 This is exacerbated when those of less power occupy environments that are unwelcoming to them.
-Closely related to this dynamic, doctoral students and early stage researchers often enter this competitive environment with high levels of anxiety and insecurity.
-Power dynamics, combined with fear of failure, intersect to reduce levels of trust among members of the group, and also results in increased individual stress for many.
+Power dynamics, combined with fear of failure, intersect to reduce levels of trust among members of the group, and also result in increased individual stress for many.

-Culture is a manifestation of how individuals behave-and this means that culture is not something fixed or given, but rather is something that groups can create, or change.
+Culture is manifested in how individuals behave-and this means that culture is not something fixed or given, but rather is something that groups can create, or change.
 Building cultures of excellence requires acknowledging power dynamics and building trusting relationships between individuals and within groups, as well as forming habits that can help build careers.